Spicy almond sesame clusters, a perfect snack made with ease in a muffin tin! They are naturally vegan, grain-free, Paleo and keto.

 Raise your hand if you, like me, long for a savory, DIY energy bar option.

-The difficulty with savory (not sweet) energy bars comes down to one factor: stickiness.
+The difficulty with their construction comes down to one factor: stickiness.

 Sweet bars have it made.
 Any number of ingredients can transform into a bar with the sticky help of sugars, syrups, dried fruits, nut and seed butters.
 But savory and sticky?
 Without the help of Elmer’s glue, it’s hard to create savory, portable food that holds together in a singular shape.
 (If only pureed kale was sticky…no, ack, take that back…)